Photo By: Houlihan Lawrence, a member of Luxury Portfolio International

-Open Plan Kitchen With Corner Office and Polished Concrete Floors
+Open Plan Kitchen With Small Dining Area and Corner Office

-This open plan kitchen features sleek white cabinets and stainless steel appliances paired with a gray marble countertop and polished concrete floors.
-The ample space allows room for a convenient corner home office with geometric print wallpaper.
+This open plan kitchen features sleek white cabinets paired with a gray marble countertop and polished concrete floors.
+The ample space allows room for a small breakfast nook with a round table and several dining chairs, in addition to a convenient corner home office.

 Tricks of the Trade: